karmaniverous/stan/.stan/system/parts/90-response-format.md

    - Normal replies: If any Patch block is present, there MUST also be a Patch for <stanPath>/system/stan.todo.md that reflects the change set (unless the change set is deletions‑only or explicitly plan‑only).
    - The “Commit Message” MUST be present and last.
 6. Nested-code templates (hard gate)
-   - Any template or example that contains nested fenced code blocks (e.g., the Dependency Bug Report or FEEDBACK) MUST pass the fence‑hygiene scan: compute N = maxInnerBackticks + 1 (min 3), apply that fence, then re‑scan before sending.
+   - Any template or example that contains nested fenced code blocks (e.g., the Dependency Bug Report or a patch failure diagnostics envelope) MUST pass the fence‑hygiene scan: compute N = maxInnerBackticks + 1 (min 3), apply that fence, then re‑scan before sending.
 If any collision remains, STOP and re‑emit.
 If any check fails, STOP and re‑emit after fixing.
 Do not send a reply that fails these checks.

 ## Patch policy reference

 Follow the canonical rules in “Patch Policy” (see earlier section).
 The Response Format adds presentation requirements only (fencing, section ordering, per‑file one‑patch rule).
 Do not duplicate prose inside patch fences; emit plain unified diff payloads.